CCP-NC/magresview-2/README.md

 https://github.com/CCP-NC/magresview-2/archive/refs/heads/gh-pages.zip

-Once downloaded, you no longer need an internet conection.
+Once downloaded, you no longer need an internet connection.
 You simply unzip the file, which will create a directory called `magresview-2-gh-pages`; in that you'll find an `index.html` file.
 Opening this in the browser of your choice starts the app.

 **Alternatively**, if you prefer, you can instead use [git](https://github.com/git-guides/install-git) to download the `gh-pages` branch: